 HIV and Pregnancy

-The Division of HIV/AIDS Prevention and Control collaborates with Alabama's medical providers to reduce the incidence of perinatal HIV infection.
+The Office of HIV Prevention and Control collaborates with Alabama's medical providers to reduce the incidence of perinatal HIV infection.
 Access to routine comprehensive prenatal care for all HIV-positive pregnant women and their babies will help ensure this vision can be achieved.

 This page will be updated as treatment and support services change on a state and federal level.

 - Alabama HIV and Pregnancy Protocol